Fremont School District 79: Fremont Middle School

 Girls can also be in cheerleading or Poms.

 After 8th grade, the students will attend Mundelein High School, Carmel High School, Adlai E. Stevenson High School, or Grayslake Central High School.

-The principal is Krista Winkelman and the Associate Principal is Emily Loerakker.
+The principal is Dr. Emily Loerakker and the Associate Principal is Nick Atchley.

 The school address is: 28871 N. Fremont Center Road Mundelein, IL 60060.

 Fremont Elementary School

 The elementary school was the second school added to the district in 1998.
 It was built with 42 classrooms, a gymnasium, cafeteria, and a media center in 96,011 square feet.

 When the elementary school was built, the grades K-3 moved there from the Middle School across the street.
 Then when the Intermediate School was built next door, 3rd Grade moved over there.
 Currently, Fremont Elementary School hosts the grades Kindergarten, 1st, and 2nd Grades.

 The school backs up to the Lake County Forest Preserve.
 The school is also next door to the soccer fields where the Mundelein Soccer teams plays.
 There is also a frisbee golf course where students can go to play during recess and PE class.

 The principal is Stefan Ladenburger for K-5.
 Cathy Park is the associate principal for K-5.
 Andrea Wiklund serves as assistant principal at the elementary school.

 The school address is: 28908 N. Fremont Center Road Mundelein, IL 60060.